Puntoquindici/mars-hugo-docs-theme-compose/exampleSite/content/docs/compose/shortcodes-example.md

 ---
-title: Shortcodes Applied
+title: "Shortcodes Applied"
 weight: 7
+description: >
-description: 'This is how the shortcodes would look like in action
+  This is how the shortcodes would look like in action

-'
-draft: true

 ---

 ### Blocks, columns & buttons

 ```sh